Ancestral origins of environmental (in)attention: Empirical results

-Beyond individual level analysis, the impact of ancestral average climatic variability on the level of attention can be captured at the group level through the stock of knowledge and collective memory related to environmental themes.
-The stories, legends, songs, etc. which constitute folklore are transmitted within language groups but accross times and locations.
-Hence, our conceptual framework suggests that if successive generations of a particular ethnic group face climate conditions which increase each generation's level of attention paid to the environment, then this attention should result into a higher occurrence of environmental themes in folklore.
+Beyond individual level analysis, the impact of ancestors' experiences on descendants' perceptions can be captured at the group level through the stock of knowledge and collective memory related to environmental themes.
+The stories, legends, songs, etc. which constitute folklore and narratives are transmitted within language groups across times and locations.
+Hence this measure serves two possible purposes.
+First, if successive generations of a particular ethnic group face climate conditions which increase each generation's level of attention paid to the environment, then increased attention should result into a higher occurrence of environmental themes in folklore and associated narratives.
+Second, this corroborates the idea that transmission across generation passes through cultural material.

-We test this implication by regressing the level of environmental focus in ethnic folklore on our variable of average ancestral climatic variability, using the data decribed in \hyref{sec:data}{Section}.
+We test this theory by first regressing the level of environmental focus in ethnic folklore on our variable of average ancestral climatic volatility, using the data described in \hyref{subsec:construction-of-variables}{Section}.
 We run the following specification at the ethnicity level:

 where $e$ indexes an ethnic group, $c$ indexes the country whose current geography would have historically included the ethnic group and $\mathfrak{F}_{ec}$ denotes the previously constructed outcome variable for prevalence of environmental motifs in folklore, i.e: